Chapter 22. Spring.NET Web Framework

 </system.webServer>

 22.3.2.
-Context Hierarchy
+Context hierarchy

-For example, a web application's root Web.config file overrides settings from the (lower level) machine.config file.
+For example, a web application's root Web.config file overrides settings from the (higher level) machine.config file.
 In the same fashion, settings specified within the web.config file within a subdirectory of a web application will override settings from the root Web.config and so on.
-Lower level Web.config files can also add settings of their own that were not previously defined anywhere.
+You can also add seettings to lower level Web.config files that were not previously defined anywhere.

 Spring.Web leverages this ASP.NET feature to provide support for a context hierarchy.
-Your lower level Web.config files can be used to add new object definitions or to override existing ones per virtual directory.
+You can add new object definitions to lower level Web.config files or override existing ones per virtual directory.

-Because each such lower level component will usually contain only a few object definitions, application developers are encouraged to embed those object definitions directly into the Web.config for the lower level context instead of relying on an external resource containing object definitions.
+Because each such lower level component usually contains only a few object definitions, application developers are encouraged to embed those object definitions directly into the Web.config for the lower level context instead of relying on an external resource containing object definitions.
 This is easily accomplished by creating a component Web.config similar to the following one:

 <?xml version="1.0" encoding="utf-8"?>